Cyclorotor

 A cyclorotor, cycloidal rotor, cycloidal propeller or cyclogiro, is a fluid propulsion device that converts shaft power into the acceleration of a fluid using a rotating axis perpendicular to the direction of fluid motion.
 It uses several blades with a spanwise axis parallel to the axis of rotation and perpendicular to the direction of fluid motion.
 These blades are cyclically pitched twice per revolution to produce force (thrust or lift) in any direction normal to the axis of rotation.
 Cyclorotors are used for propulsion, lift, and control on air and water vehicles.
 An aircraft using cyclorotors as the primary source of lift, propulsion, and control is known as a cyclogyro or cyclocopter.
 A unique aspect is that it can change the magnitude and direction of thrust without the need of tilting any aircraft structures.
 The patented application, used on ships with particular actuation mechanisms both mechanical or hydraulic, is a Voith Schneider Propeller.

 Operating principle

 A cyclorotor generates thrust by altering the pitch of the blade as it transits around the rotor.

 The blades revolve around the central axis while individually cycling back and forth to engage (creating driving force) and disengage (to avoid creating drag).
 By adjusting their angle-of-attack they maximize the net force.
 This joint action generates a higher thrust at low speed than any other propeller design.

 In aircraft hover, the blades adjust to a positive pitch (sharp edge facing outward from the centre of the rotor) on the upper half of their revolution and a negative pitch (sharp edge inward) over the lower half inducing a net upward aerodynamic force and opposite fluid downwash.
 By varying the phase of this pitch the force can be shifted to any angle.
 Increasing the pitching kinematics amplitude magnifies thrust.

+Cyclorotors are an application of the Magnus effect.